 About 60 per cent participators who successfully managed following the four—all of the five behaviours.
 These study participators were less likely to be struck down with impairment and dementia cognitively.

-Robert Bender, MD, the director of the Johnny Orr Memory Center and Healthy Aging Institute in Des Moines, Iowa, have listed the five practices that are included in approaching brain health:
+Robert Bender, MD, the director of the Johnny Orr Memory Center and Healthy Aging Institute in Des Moines, Iowa, has listed the five practices that are included in approaching brain health:

 - Well-balanced diet